you leave Hallettsville

 “It was nine days later when two small boys, who were searching for

 could be found there, the two boys walked in that direction, and in

 a clump of dense woods, they stumbled upon the body, or what was left

 “Meanwhile, when asked about the Curry girl, the Campbell boys claimed

 they had left her in Flatonia.

 to her daughter, for Sarah had promised to be home before dark on

 of the Campbell boys too, so when Tucker rode into town one night,

-the sheriff and his brother placed him under arrest
+the sheriff and his brother placed him under arrest for further questioning.

-her daughter, made up her mind to ride on horseback to Flatonia
+made up her mind to ride on horseback to Flatonia

 to see if Sarah were really there, as the Campbell boys had claimed.

 alone, accompanied her to Flatonia

 with a number of his men.
 As they were returning to Hallettsville,

 after Sarah was nowhere to be found in Flatonia,

 the sheriff caught sight of a rider galloping swiftly away on his

 horse.
 ‘You see,’ he told Mrs. Curry, ‘I had a feeling that you weren’t

 all too safe.
 That man riding away over there is Stewart Campbell.

 He was aiming to ambush and kill you on your way home, until he saw

 “A few days had passed, when Stewart, pretty frightened by now, came

 riding into town.
 But before he knew what had happened, the sheriff

 and his posse confronted him with guns in hand, and took him to jail.

 yet.
 Steward sent for General Bagby to come and plead his case.
 The

 general was blunt and straight to the point, and he told Stewart,

 ‘If you can bring Sarah Curry back home the way she was when she left,

 I’ll defend you.’
 ‘I can’t, replied Stewart, ‘she’s dead.’
 Then the

 general roared, ‘Well then you’ll hang, man!’

-“And that’s exactly what happened to Tucker and
+“And that’s exactly what happened to Tucker and Stewart Campbell.

-community.

 It wasn’t so easy with the third man though.
 He tried to make a run

 for it, but the sheriff caught up with him near the Mexican border,

 and he was hung on the spot.

 “Sarah was buried somewhere near Moulton,

-and the graves of the Campbell boys can be found in the old City Cemetery here,”
+and the graves of the Campbell boys can be found in the old City Cemetery

-year, but her memory is still fresh with happenings
+her seventy-sixth year, but her memory is still fresh with happenings

 of by-gone days.
 She lives in a small two-room house near Moore’s

 Swimming Pool, and can be seen walking to town for her daily needs

 Star Diary December